 It’s almost Fall and I don’t know about you, but I’m getting ready for home cooking, pumpkin spice lattes, soups, crockpot recipes, and football.
-One of my favorite soup recipes is in Joanna Gaines Magnolia Table Volume 2 Cookbook.
+My inspiration for this creamy chicken poblano soup recipe is from Joanna Gaines Magnolia Table Volume 2 Cookbook.
 Do you have her new cookbook?
 Have you tried any other recipes from it?
 Share in the comments if you have, I’d love to hear from you.

 - Tortilla chips and sliced radishes, for garnish